-Some scammers usually date with people on online dating websites or apps through fraudulent identities and their finally aim to gain money.
+Some scammers usually date people on online dating websites or apps through fraudulent identities and their final aim is to gain money.
 They behave like cats that use a capper to attract fish.
-Based on fraudulent identities, they try to get victims’ personal information like password or credit card details.
+Based on fraudulent identities, they try to get victims’ personal information like passwords or credit card details.

 Online dating frauds also aim to get personal information from their dates by stealing their photos or other information that finally indicates the identity of victims.